Saint Mary's Syro-Malabar Catholic Church, Koratty: History

 Kodungallur, Angamaly and Ambazhakad were the ancient Christian centers of Kerala and their history is associated with Hindu feudal lords and the Thampuratty (Queen) of the Kingdom of Koratty (Koratty Swaroopam).
 There were many landlords, also known as 'swaroopams', in the Kochi region; they had their own armies and could rule independently.
 They could judge people and even pronounce the death sentence, as long as they were loyal to the king.
 Koratty Kaimal and Kodassery Kartha were the two major feudal lords of the Kochi royal family, and they fought each other.

-Ambazhakad Church was established in A.D 300 and was the parish of the Christians of Koratty.
+Ambazhakad Church was established in AD 300 and was the parish of the Christians of Koratty.
 The church was under the administrative rule of Kodassery Kartha.
 Christians had acquired military training and went to the church with a sword and shield.
 The position, eminence, humbleness and truthfulness of Christians in business, agriculture and military service were the reasons they were regarded trustworthy by Hindu rulers.